Beta

 Reality check on premium cabins: business class saver space on this route is capacity-controlled.
 Most flights release 0-4 saver seats.
 Plan to flex your dates by ±3 days, search at least 3 different programs (different alliances see different inventory), and have a Plan B before transferring points, transfers are one-way.

-For availability searches on JFK to FCO, start with Aeroplan.
+For availability searches on JFK to FCO, start with a transfer partner.
 It searches Lufthansa, Swiss, Austrian, and Brussels Airlines inventory simultaneously, and its own search tool surfaces partner space that many programs hide.
 Flying Blue is the second call: Air France operates nonstop JFK-CDG with onward connections to Rome, and the monthly Promo Awards drop 50,000-point round-trip prices that represent 8.0¢ per point against ~$4,000 fares.
 Check the Flying Blue promo calendar on the first of every month.
 Virgin Atlantic Flying Club is the third search, because it can price Delta One on the JFK-FCO route at 80,000 points one-way or 95,000 points round-trip, well below what Delta's own SkyMiles program charges dynamically, sometimes 200,000 points or more on the same seat.

 Be realistic about saver business inventory on this corridor.
 JFK to Rome is one of the most competitive transatlantic routes in the summer travel calendar.
 Lufthansa and its partners typically release zero to four business-class saver seats per departure, and release patterns are inconsistent.
 Air France business-class partner space tightens considerably from June through August.
 Delta One availability bookable through Virgin Atlantic follows Delta's own capacity controls.
 Flexible travel dates, particularly midweek departures in shoulder season (April through May or late September through October), improve your odds meaningfully.
 If your dates are fixed in peak summer, budget extra search time before committing to any point transfer.

 Transfer paths matter as much as program selection.
-For Aeroplan, Chase Ultimate Rewards, Amex Membership Rewards, Capital One, and Bilt all transfer at 1:1, making it the most accessible program for most cardholders.
+For a transfer partner, Chase Ultimate Rewards, Amex Membership Rewards, Capital One, and Bilt all transfer at 1:1, making it the most accessible program for most cardholders.
 For Flying Blue, Amex MR transfers 1:1 and so does Chase UR, giving you flexibility across two of the most widely held bank currencies.
 For Virgin Atlantic, Amex MR and Citi ThankYou both transfer at 1:1, which is the route to that 80,000-point Delta One one-way or the 95,000-point round-trip.
 Iberia Avios arrives via Amex MR or British Airways Avios (transferred from Chase UR at 1:1 then moved to an Iberia Plus account), though the Iberia off-peak sweet spot applies to Iberia-operated JFK-MAD flights rather than Rome directly.
 Map your current bank balances against these paths before deciding where to search.

 Against our conservative valuations at rewardztravel.com, the numbers hold up well.
-Our 1.5¢ valuation for Aeroplan means 60,000 points carries a floor value of $900; redeeming them for a $4,500 business-class seat returns five times that baseline.
+Our 1.5¢ valuation for a transfer partner means 60,000 points carries a floor value of $900; redeeming them for a $4,500 business-class seat returns five times that baseline.
 Our 1.4¢ valuation for Flying Blue puts 50,000 points at $700 in conservative value; a $4,000 promo-round-trip returns nearly six times the floor.
 The Iberia off-peak redemption at 8.6¢ is the highest CPP on the page, but it requires off-peak date eligibility and confirmed Iberia business availability, neither of which is automatic.
 These are the ceilings of what this route can return when the right inventory exists, not the baseline you should plan around.

 Find space first, then transfer.